 What I mean is that, in such situations, you may want to take the opposite approach.
 This means that you may want to ask Excel a different question.
 Instead of asking what is Lisa's Final score if her score in Exam 3 is #, you can ask: what is the score that Lisa Stephens must achieve in Exam 3 in order to get a Final score of 75.0%?

 In the following sections, I explain how you can answer this question, and those that have a similar structure, by using the Range.GoalSeek VBA method.

 Excel Goal Seek

 If you know the result you want from a formula, but you aren't sure which input value the formula needs to get that result, use the Goal Seek feature.

 In other words, you can use the Excel Goal Seek tool for purposes of determining the value that you must enter in a particular cell (the Changing Cell) to get the result you want (the Goal) in another cell that depends on the Changing Cell.
-Excel MVP Chandoo suggests a useful way of thinking about Goal Seek:
+To a certain extent, Goal Seek is the (rough) opposite of worksheet formulas.

 If you're working with more than one input (Changing) cell, the appropriate tool is usually Solver.
 I may cover Solver in a future tutorial.
 If you want to be notified by email every time that I publish new content in Power Spreadsheets, please register for our newsletter by entering your email address below.

 In the words of Excel guru John Walkenbach (in the Excel 2016 Bible):